Preheat the oven to 400 degrees F (200 degrees C). Line a baking sheet with greaseproof paper and pour the rock salt along the middle.

 in the oven just after you’ve removed the baked potatoes.
 To do this, arrange the bones on a lined baking sheet and season with

-Coarse Sea Salt and Pepper (to taste)
+Coarse Sea Salt (to taste)

 .
 Roast the bones for about 10 minutes or until browned.
 Allow to cool slightly.